|

 that are elected to the board.

-The office of director is not only an office that accords prestige to
+The office of director is not only an office that accords prestige to the

-should be prepared to assume the responsibilities that go with the director’s
+be prepared to assume the responsibilities that go with the director’s

 office.